Skrillmau5er/Drupal-on-Group-Workspaces/README.md

 This step should be pretty simple.
 Go to your web browser and open up your site URL.
 This will prompt you to setup your site.
 You might have to go to www.yourURL.com/web.
 This is because although you installed Drupal inside your www folder, the actual site itself resides within the web folder.
 There are a few errors that you can encounter.
 Sometimes the Web Server will have permission errors, and other common problems.

-### Additional Setup ###
-* If you aren't seeing any style showing up on your site, then you will need to turn off aggregate CSS and JS files.
-It is in the configuration settings.
-* You might have to change the .htaccess in the web/sites/default/files and remove the following from Options: -ExecCGI -Includes -MultiViews

 ## Using Drush ##
 Drush is a tool to help us with common drupal tasks.
 Updating the database, clearing the cache, etc.